borntofrappe/fullstack-d3/README.md

 _Please note:_ the script for the second demo slightly differs from the first, as I found a more useful solution in having the accessor function directly in the object describing each metric.

 _Please also note:_ the data for the project is included in the _09 - Dashboard_ folder, alongside the icons designed for each section.

+### Data States

+The project works to show how a dashboard is able to accommodate multiple states.

+In the context of a bar chart, the states are included with a rudimentary flow:

+- loading; here the script renders a gray-scale, semi-translucent version of the bar chart, under a label describing the loading state.

+- loaded, error or empty; here the bar chart is substituted with the actual visualization, an error message, or a message describing the lack of data

+Loading is shown immediately, while one of the three remaining states is picked at random after an arbitrary amount of time.